MariannM22/Library/Mock Library/README.md

-# Data - Benchmark: Library
+# Library

-In this benchmark, your job is to implement a library management system.
 The library should manage a collection of books.
 The user should be able to add a new book to the library, view the books in the library, lend a book, and return a book.
-Your program must keep track of each book's title, author(s), and who is borrowing it (if anyone is borrowing it).
+The program keeps track of each book's title, author(s), and who is borrowing it (if anyone is borrowing it).

 Example: